Nexmo/station/_documentation/voice/voice-api/guides/endpoints.md

 ## CallerID

 For both `phone` and `sip` endpoint types, the `from` field *must* be a Nexmo Number associated with your account in e.164 format.
 This will then be used as the caller ID on the receiving phone.
 For SIP endpoints it will take the format `number@sip.nexmo.com`.

+## Vonage Business Cloud

+The `vbc` endpoint enables you to connect an inbound call on a Vonage Business Cloud (VBC) programmable number to the VBC extension you specify in the `extension` property of the endpoint.